 1. Get ready for video interviews

-Video interviews are a big new trend in graduate recruitment and are now used by 42% of employers belonging to the Association of Graduate Recruiters (AGR), according to its most recent membership survey.
+Video interviews are a big new trend in graduate recruitment and are now used by 42% of employers belonging to the Institute of Student Employers (ISE), formerly known as the Association of Graduate Recruiters (AGR), according to a recent membership survey.
 That’s up from just 6% four years ago.
 If you’re invited to take part in an on-screen interview, you need to make sure you understand the system you are going to be using (for example, whether you will have limited time to answer questions).
 You should also check that both you and the background visible behind you look the part.
 You’ll find more advice in our expert tips on Skype and video interviews and our overview of how graduate recruiters use video interviews.